 With a goal of preserving and promoting the exciting art of blacksmithing, the Appalachian Area Chapter of Blacksmiths (AACB) strives to educate and involve both men and women, young and old.

-AACB was founded over fifty years ago (1965) by Jud Nelson, Joe Humble, Joe Neely, A.P.
+AACB was founded over fifty-five years ago (1965) by Jud Nelson, Joe Humble, Joe Neely, A.P.
 Billingsley, and Bill Planzer.
 It is a nonprofit organization and an affiliate of the Artist-Blacksmith’s Association of North America (ABANA).

 Membership includes the outstanding AACB Newsletter which is always full of event notifications, informative articles, drawings, and photos.